-There are 69 courses you can apply for through E12.
+There are 75 courses you can apply for through E12.
 You’ll also receive a $5950 scholarship.

 Contact us for more details.

-This scheme offers Dux students and student captains of schools in NSW a guaranteed place at the University of Sydney based on academic achievement and a principal's nomination from their school.
+This scheme offers Dux students and student captains of schools in NSW and the ACT a guaranteed place at the University of Sydney based on academic achievement and a principal's nomination from their school.

 All schools in NSW and the ACT are eligible for the scheme.

 To get an offer via the Future Leaders Scheme, you need to:

 For school captains and dux students (announced by your school before the start of final exams), who are nominated before 30 September, you will receive notice of what courses you're likely to be eligible for under the Future Leaders Scheme based on a predicted ATAR provided by your school before you sit your HSC exams.

 To nominate a student for the Future Leaders Scheme, you apply online directly to the University.
-Details on how to apply will be sent to all NSW schools closer to the date of applications opening.
+Details on how to apply will be sent to all NSW schools shortly after applications open.

 Even if your school has not had a Dux before, your school can still participate in the scheme by nominating a Dux for this year.

 The official school Dux is traditionally the student who has the highest academic achievement of the Year 12 cohort.
-It is up to the discretion of your school whether this is decided based on results obtained up until the commencement of final HSC exams, or based on ATAR/IB scores across the cohort, via nomination on behalf of the school, by the University of Sydney.
+It is up to the discretion of your school whether this is decided based on results obtained up until the commencement of final HSC exams, or based on ATAR/IB scores achieved across the cohort, via nomination on behalf of the school, by the University of Sydney.

 Schools should not nominate students for the Future Leaders Scheme until status as Dux/School Captain has been finalised, as it is not possible to change the nomination after it has been submitted.

 You may also need to meet additional entry requirements if you're applying for a course that requires a portfolio, audition, personal statement, PQA/MMI or interview.